Tracking Your Baby’s Hearing and Speech Development

 Otoacoustic Emission (OAE):

-In the OAE test, a hearing care professional will insert a small, soft probe into the baby's ear canal.
-The probe will emit gentle sounds into the baby's ear and measure the sound response produced by the hearing cells in the cochlea (inner ear).
-If a sound response is detected, it indicates normal hearing function in the baby. -
+During the OAE test, a hearing care professional places a small, soft probe into the baby’s ear canal.
+The probe sends gentle sounds into the ear and measures the sound responses produced by hair cells in the cochlea (inner ear).
+If a response is detected, it indicates normal hearing function. -

 Auditory Brainstem Response (ABR):

-The ABR test involves placing electrodes on the baby's head, which will record the electrical activity of the auditory nerves when gentle sound stimuli are presented through headphones or earphones.
-This test monitors the auditory nerve responses up to the brainstem.
-The results of the ABR test will indicate whether there is a normal response from the baby's auditory system.
+The ABR test involves placing small electrodes on the baby’s head to record electrical activity from the auditory nerve when soft sounds are presented through headphones or earphones.
+The test monitors the auditory nerve response up to the brainstem.
+The results show whether the baby’s auditory system is functioning normally.

-These hearing tests are non-invasive and are usually conducted when the baby is asleep or calm.
-If your baby passes the hearing test, it means there is a normal hearing response at the time of the test.
-However, it is important to remember that this is just an assessment of hearing at that moment, and it is important to continue observing and monitoring your baby's hearing development during their growth.
+These hearing tests are painless and usually done while the baby is sleeping or calm.
+If your baby passes the hearing test, it means their hearing response was normal at that time.
+However, it’s important to continue observing and monitoring your baby’s hearing as they grow.

-A small number of babies who pass the newborn hearing screening may develop hearing loss later in life.
-That's why it's important to pay special attention to your child's hearing until the age of 3 years old.
+A small number of babies who pass the newborn hearing screening may still develop hearing loss later in life.
+That’s why it’s important to keep paying close attention to your child’s hearing until around 3 years of age.